nurturing the natural process...

 to bottling the finished wine.
 These choices determine the wine's

-style, flavors, and aromas to a great extent.
+style, flavors, and aromas to a great extent, in addition to its chemical stability.

 is the microscopic, single-celled fungi which causes fermentation.